glarkstoat/SVM-using-SGD/README.md

 - Seaborn
 - Tqdm

+The DataLoader module assumes that the folder "Datasets" is in the root folder.
+If that's not the case, pass your file-path to the DataLoader keyword-argument >path<.

 ### Description
 Application and comparison of a LinearSVM model using regular vs. Random Fourier Features on two toydata sets as well as the MNIST dataset.
 Includes a parallel implementation of the SVM + comparison of runtimes.